 Speech Therapist: Career Summary, Occupational Outlook, and Educational Requirements

 Explore the career requirements for speech therapists.
 Get the facts about education and licensure requirements, salary, and potential job growth to determine if this is the right career for you.
-Schools offering Health Science degrees can also be found in these popular choices.
+Schools offering Bilingual and Multicultural Education degrees can also be found in these popular choices.

 Career Information At a Glance